 How often should I run with my dog?

 This ultimately depends on the dog.
-There are three considerations we must take into account when discussing how often to run with our dogs.
+There are three considerations we must take into account when discussing how often you should be running:

 Running with too young of a dog (as previously discussed) may stunt the dog’s growth or lead to conditions such as dysplasia.
-Likewise, running with a dog who is considered old may develop further muscle and or joint strain.
+Likewise, running with a dog who is considered too old may develop further muscle and or joint strain.
 Therefore, it’s important to find the right balance.
 If unsure, we recommend getting a vet-checkup and knowing for certain.

 Much like age, the size of your dog is also extremely important when debating how often to run with them.
 Smaller dogs will generally be less inclined to go for a run, whereas much larger and leaner dogs are well suited for the challenge.
 This is because smaller dogs have to work much harder to keep up (they only have small legs!).

 The final consideration when discussing how often to run with your dog is the dog breed.
 Different dog breeds have different energy levels and capabilities, just like beginner runners and those who have ran for years.
-For example, you’ll most likely never run a 10k with a pug although with a dog such as a lurcher or german shepherd you’d be able to cover more than double that distance.
+For example, you’ll most likely never run a 10k with a pug although with a dog such as a labrador or german shepherd you’d be able to cover more than double that distance.

 On a final note, it is especially important to pay attention to your dog when out on the run.
 If lacking in energy, excessively panting, or generally not acting themselves, it is best to leave the lead at home and hit the roads yourself – at least for a while.

 How to stay safe while running with your dog